singlecore06483/SingleCore/README.md

 # What kind of OS this tool support

-this tool just supports linux.
+this tool just supports `linux`.

-Kali Linux, Ubuntu, Debain and more...
+`Kali Linux, Ubuntu, Debain` and more...

 # Have good day with singlecore tool